-Why Desert Harvest Aloe Vera vs. Liquid, Gel & other brands
+Why Desert Harvest Aloe Vera vs. Other Brands

-Desert Harvest has spent over 25 years supporting the Interstitial Cystitis / Painful Bladder Syndrome (IC/PBS) community with the highest quality and highest concentration of 100% organic freeze-dried Aloe per capsule with no fillers, anthraquinones, or insoluble fiber.
+Desert Harvest has spent over 27 years supporting the Interstitial Cystitis / Bladder Pain Syndrome (IC/BPS) community with the highest quality and highest concentration of 100% organic freeze-dried Aloe per capsule with no fillers, anthraquinones, or insoluble fiber.

-We have done the research and surveyed over 20,000 IC/PBS customers to know what works for them, in what dosage and how long it takes to feel the positive effects.
-Most other supplement companies know little to nothing about IC/PBS, why and how aloe vera works, nor is their product dosage specific to what the IC/PBS customer needs.
+We have done the research and surveyed over 20,000 IC/BPS customers to know what works for them, what dosage, and how long it takes to feel the positive effects.
+Most other supplement companies know little to nothing about IC/BPS, why and how Aloe Vera works, nor their product dosage specific to the IC/BPS customer needs.

-- How many capsules per day does the IC/PBS customer need to take of another brand for the recommended dosage needed?
+- How many capsules per day does the IC/BPS customer need to take from another brand for the recommended dosage needed?

 - Are there any fillers or artificial ingredients?

-- Are there any anthraquinones which are carcinogens/irritants found to cause diarrhea?
+- Are there any anthraquinones that are carcinogens/irritants found to cause diarrhea?

-- Do they have a clinical study with IC/PBS patients and is their recommended dosage specific to IC/PBS?
+- Do they have a clinical study with IC/BPS patients, and is their recommended dosage specific to IC/BPS?

-- Do they have testimonials from Urologists, Pelvic Pain specialists and IC/PBS customers about their experiences?
+- Do they have testimonials from Urologists, Pelvic Pain specialists, and IC/BPS customers about their experiences?

 - What is the cost per capsule/bottle based on the above answers?
-We have done the math for you.

-Based on the recommended IC/PBS dosage of 3600 mg per day, many brands are not affordable in the long run although they initially seem so.
-Some brands have so little aloe vera per capsule it would require you to take up to 72 capsules per day.
+Based on the recommended IC/BPS dosage of 3600 mg per day, many brands are not affordable in the long run, although they initially seem so.
+Some brands have so little Aloe Vera per capsule it would require you to take up to 72 capsules per day.

 Aloe juices are nearly 98% water with little to no nutrient value.